6 Things To Know About Migrating From PRI to SIP

 SIP allows employees to operate effectively outside the silo of the home phone system in the office.
 SIP literally empowers enterprises to connect every employee around the globe.

 Scalability is also a huge benefit of SIP over PRI.
 With SIP you can easily scale to serve thousands of users, and you can do so much faster, and much easier.

 SIP Migration: When to Make the Switch

-Before you make the decision to switch to SIP, or to stay with PRI, you should consult with a knowledgeable expert.
+Before you make the decision to proceed with an PRI to SIP migration, you should consult with a knowledgeable expert.
 They will be able to look at the needs of your company and give you precise recommendations of what you need, and how you can leverage the abilities of SIP technology.